Tiomila

 Tiomila or 10-mila is an orienteering race held annually in Sweden since 1945, usually in late April or early May.
-It is a 10-man relay which includes both night and daytime legs.
+It is a 10-man relay which includes both nighttime and daytime legs.
 The women's race consists of five daylight legs.

 Tiomila attracts club teams from all the major orienteering nations.
 In 2008, both the men's and the women's race consisted of about 350 teams.
-In 2019, there were 336 women's teams, and 310 men's teams.
+In 2019, there were 336 women's teams and 310 men's teams.

 The name means "ten mil" (100 km) and refers to the total distance run by each team.
 The actual distance, however, varies from year to year.
 The 2015 edition was measured to 116 km along the straight line between the controls.

+Upcoming events

+Classes, rules and arrangement

+The following classes are available within Tiomila: